 eCommix gives you the data - you decide how to look at it.
 Every spreadsheet it creates is a regular Google Sheet, which means all of Google Sheets' built-in tools are at your disposal.
 This tutorial walks through the most useful ways to tailor your view to your own workflow.

-Choose No Style if you want to apply your own colours, fonts, borders, or any formatting.
-Because eCommix only writes the data and never re-applies a style, your formatting is preserved across every refresh.
-This is the best choice when you have a specific look in mind or when you share the sheet with a team that has its own branding.
+Pick No Style if you want full control. eCommix writes only the data and never touches your formatting, so any colours, fonts, or borders you apply are preserved across every refresh.
+This is the best choice when you have a specific look in mind or share the sheet with a team that has its own branding.

-Google Sheets lets you convert any text cell into a visual chip — a coloured badge that makes categories and statuses much easier to scan at a glance.
+Google Sheets lets you convert any text cell into a dropdown - a coloured badge that makes categories and statuses much easier to scan at a glance.
 This works great for fields like Status (Product), Financial Status (Order), or Fulfillment Status (Order).

-To add chips, select the cells you want to convert, go to Insert → Dropdown, and choose your values and colours.
-From that point on, the column shows coloured chips instead of plain text, and Google Sheets enforces the allowed values automatically.
+To add a dropdown, select the cells you want to convert, go to Insert → Dropdown, and choose your values and colours.
+From that point on, the column shows coloured dropdowns instead of plain text, and Google Sheets enforces the allowed values automatically.

-Because eCommix writes only the cell values and never touches formatting or data validation rules, your chip configuration survives every sync refresh.
+Because eCommix writes only the cell values and never touches formatting or data validation rules, your dropdown configuration survives every sync refresh.

 When your sheet has many rows or columns, it helps to keep the headers or a key identifier column always visible as you scroll.
 In Google Sheets, go to View → Freeze and choose how many rows or columns to lock in place.